hidracloud/hidra.cloud/content/en/docs/HidraComponents/api.md

 Hidra API will allow you to store pipelines in a database, visualise metrics, connect agents, tag agents and launch tests from as many places as you want.

 # Getting started
-At the moment, Hidra only supports SQLite databases, support for other databases will come in the next release, currently, Hidra-API and Hidra-Agent are proof of concepts.

 To start working with the Hidra API, simply run hidra with the `-api` argument, i.e:

     hidra -api

 When you start Hidra for the first time, you will receive a root password.
 Store it, you will need it to perform operations.
+If you want to use an external database, please read [arguments](/docs/hidracomponents/arguments/#arguments-in-api-mode)

 # API Methods